geramirez/pythonmodules/README.txt

-Okay, so basically this is the module I use for collecting raw social network data from Twitter.
+Okay, so basically these are some of the modules/tools that I use for collecting raw social network data from Twitter.
-For network analysis I use another script built for iGraph in R. I'm hoping to continue building this module so that it feeds the data directly to networkX and maybe something that stores everything in MongoDB or CouchDB, something cool like that.
+For network analysis I use another script built for iGraph in R.

+###getnetv1###
-Oh yeah, you can use as many consumer keys and secrets you want with this script.
+This modules works with the Twitter API.
+You can use as many consumer keys and secrets you want with this script.
 Just create a txt file called consumer_keys.txt setup like this: consumer_key,consumer_secret,access_token_key,access_token_secret consumer_key,consumer_secret,access_token_key,access_token_secret Use at your own risk.

 Here's how this works:
 #if true the output will be anonymized if false it will not
 instance = twitterapi(True)
 #set export file